Strings of Life: Soul Central version

 British house music duo Soul Central covered the song and released it in January 2005 with the subtitle "Stronger on My Own".
-Vocals were written for this version by Paul Timothy and Jaquie Williams that were provided by American house singer Kathy Brown.
-The cover reached number six on the UK Singles Chart the week after its release and became a club hit, peaking atop the UK Dance Chart.
+Vocals were written for this version by Paul Timothy and Jaquie Williams, and they were performed by American house singer Kathy Brown.
+The cover reached number six on the UK Singles Chart the week after its release and became a club hit, peaking atop the UK Dance Singles Chart.
 It additionally reached the top 50 in Australia, Flanders, Ireland, and the Netherlands.